 The original inspiration of the Angle project is in a "constructionist" concept of learning based on the research of Jean Piaget and his student Seymour Papert.
-As stated by Edith Ackermann, "If we believe, as Piaget and Papert do, that knowledge is actively constructed ... in interaction offer opportunities to engage in handson explorations that fuel the constructive process^{"11}.
+As stated by Edith Ackermann, "If we believe, as Piaget and Papert do, that knowledge is actively constructed ... in interaction offer opportunities to engage in handson explorations that fuel the constructive process"11.
 The implication is that teaching is an indirect process.
 The learner is not "an empty glass to be filled with encoded learning is rather the discovery of new territories and paradigms and/or the oftenpainful questioning of old or received views, to build and acquire new and more realistic in interpersonal relationships, flexibility in and effective ones.
-"Serious Games," if consistently designed, can indeed represent valid indirect paths to learning, though certainly not the only ones.
-Conceptually, serious games can be distinguished from outright educational games in that they are designed both fun and can educate players12.